GrayKS3248/condynsate/README.md

 **We strongly recommend you duplicate and work with a copy of any given notebook rather than working with the original.** Feel free to ignore this suggestion if you are a `git` expert.

-# Usage
+# Examples and Tutorials

 For examples of usage, see [examples](https://github.com/GrayKS3248/condynsate/tree/main/examples).
+For tutorials on using condynsate to design a project, see [tutorials](https://github.com/GrayKS3248/condynsate/tree/main/tutorials).